jaafari-R/Restaurant-API/README.md

 # Restaurant Management System

 ## Overview
-The bisbis10 restaurant management system is a backend service designed to handle various operations related to restaurants, their dishes, and ratings.
+A restaurant management system is a backend service designed to handle various operations related to restaurants, their dishes, and ratings.
 The system aims to provide a comprehensive platform for managing restaurant data, including details about the restaurants, their cuisines, dishes, and customer ratings.

 ## Functionality
 The system provides the following APIs: